islamzadavusal/Hotels-Mobile-Application/README.md

 - **Retrofit:** Retrofit library for HTTP requests.
 - **OkHttp:** OkHttp library for HTTP requests.
 - **Dependency Injection:** Hilt and Dagger used for dependency injection.
+- **UseCase:** To take the workload of the ViewModel and make it easier.
+- **Mapper:** Mapper implementation for mapping data between layers.

 ## Screenshots: